Creating a Happy Workplace

 What is interesting is how Rosenbluth described his journey to building a very successful and happy workplace.
 In an interview with Fast Company, Rosenbluth described the origins of his radical philosophy.
 What led him to his unusual approach of putting customers second and employees first?
 You may not be surprised to know it was his own experience of being managed poorly.

-He decided never to become such a manager himself.
-Rosenbluth was arguably ahead of his time in deciding to use the power of friendship to build a successful business.
-Today it’s well known that a key element of happiness is the importance of networks of friends.
+Rosenbluth decided never to become such a manager himself.
+He was arguably ahead of his time in deciding to use the power of friendship to build a successful business.
+Today it’s well known that a key element of workplace well-being is the importance of networks of friends.
 Rosenbluth recalled how it was his friends who came to his aid and stayed with him during trying times.

 Rosenbluth proved that a happy company can be a profitable company.
 He ended the interview with a parting tip for a happy workplace: